 The possibilities range from anything from an SEO expert, UX designer, Graphic Designer, SOME manager, picture or video editor, personal coach, freelance writer, etc. Think about anything that you are good at or any skill you might have learned at a previous job.
 The good changes are that you can work freelance and offer these skills.

-Here Fiverr and Upwork are, again, good changes for finding people who are looking for your skill.
+Here Fiverr and Upwork are, again, good changes for finding people who are looking for your skills.
 As mentioned before, remember to be patient and open-minded and that you might have to do some less attractive jobs for a while before you stumble across something better.

 If you have a specifically useful skill you can even use Facebook or Google advertising and your own website to place yourself in front of potential customers.
-It is an extremely powerful tool, in terms of how to make money on the road, if you are good at targeting your ads,.
+It is an extremely powerful tool, in terms of how to make money on the road, if you are good at targeting your ads.
 If this sounds appealing to you then you can learn how to use these advertising platforms quite quickly by watching a few good tutorials on YouTube.

 Finally, if you are a good writer there are plenty of sites that will pay you for your freelance writing.